 Source: Alliance for Regenerative Medicine (H1 2020)

 Our vision is to enable customers to industrialize their process, from concept to patient.
 To achieve this objective, we have invested significantly in talent, resources and capacity across our global network of manufacturing sites in recent years.
-We have built state-of-the-art process development labs in Houston (USA) and Geleen/Maastricht (NL) to scale-up early stage processes and make them robust, replicable and commercially viable for our customers.
+We have built state-of-the-art process development laboratories in Houston (USA) and Geleen/Maastricht (NL) to scale-up early stage processes and make them robust, reproducible and commercially viable for our customers.
 In addition, we have increased our sites’ capabilities and expertise for current good manufacturing practices (cGMP).
 We now count over 1,000 employees worldwide in our Cell & Gene Technologies (CGT) business across our four centers of excellence located in Houston (USA), Portsmouth (USA), Geleen/Maastricht (NL) and Singapore (SG).

 Years cGMP Experience